visforvali/ws297v/prompts.md

 All of the low-stakes prompts and instructions are listed below.
 Here's a model post as well if it helps!

 {: .new }
-> ✍️ **Feminist Disability Justice Poetics**: In Atwood's "The Page," the lines "The page is not a pool but a skin, a skin is there to hold in and it can feel you touching it.
+> **Feminist Disability Justice Poetics**
+> In Atwood's "The Page," the lines "The page is not a pool but a skin, a skin is there to hold in and it can feel you touching it.
 Did you really think it would just lie there and do nothing?" felt like a revelation.
 I think I always knew this but didn't have the words, so it resonated when she first called it "a skin."
 Between sentences, I think the switch from a sort of matter-of-fact description (the *is* is doing a lot of work) to an accusatory question is meant to be quick and disorienting and make readers feel (infer?) the risk of reading and writing, which mostly is treated like a safe, boring activity.
 The page is a skin which means it's also a thing with skin, full of organs like a living body, and the same way skin touches you back when you touch it, the page acts on you when you read it or write on it.
 There's maybe a kind of feminist nod to the violation of gender and sexual norms with "lie there and do nothing" &mdash; the (female/gender nonconforming) body is not a passive thing for you to impose meaning onto.
 >
 > Are we supposed to think that the page = bodies that resist easy understanding?
 And if so, are we supposed to think that inference is more dangerous for readers who approach the page like its passive, or for readers who approach the page expecting a confrontation?
 Or, thinking of social justice now, should the page *always* be a confrontation?

-**Your responses should always include at least one question about the text you're responding to.**
+**Your responses must include at least one question about the text you're responding to.**

 ## Annotation

 Skim the reading again.
-As soon as you encounter a word, phrase, or sentence that catches your attention, immediately annotate it with a guess as to why it struck you.
-Use these annotations to guide you in formulating a question you have about the relationship between the text's form, the reader, and its social justice argument.
+As soon as you encounter a word, phrase, or sentence that catches your attention, immediately annotate it with a guess as to why it struck you and a note about its relationship to the text's aims and disability justice as a whole.
+Use these annotations to guide you in formulating a question you have about the relationship between the text's aims and/or genre, its readers (you!), and its disability justice frameworks.
 Attach a photograph of one of your annotated pages with your response as well.

 ## Feminist Disability Justice Poetics